jamietr1/google-docs-writing-tracker/README.md

   * It generates an email showing what you wrote, including differences from the previous day.
   * It generates a Daily Writing Almanac message that summarizes your writing stats, including streaks and records.

-The Google Docs Writing Tracking is designed for those who do their writing in Google Docs.
+The Google Docs Writing Tracking is designed primarily for those who do their writing in Google Docs.
+However, I recently modified the code to allow any kind of text-based files to be tracked as well.
+So plain text files, markdown files, HTML, or any other file type that is plain text (not .DOC or DOCX, for instance) will work with the system.

 # A note on the (lack of) support

 Keep in mind that I originally developed this code for me, without thinking others would be using it.
 If it seems cumbersome to setup, sorry!
 Also, **USE IT AT YOUR OWN RISK** It works well for me, but I've been using it for over a year and it was designed around my work-style.
 People have asked that I make the code available, and I have done that, but I have no time to support it.
 Feel free to email me at feedback [at] jamietoddrubin dot com with questions, but there is no guarantee that I will be able to reply, or answer the questions.
 Again, sorry about this.

-# New features in the beta-version-2 branch
+# New features

 * Application completely refactored to be much more data-driven, making the setup and execution much easier.
 * New base version of the Writing spreadsheet [available here](https://docs.google.com/spreadsheet/ccc?key=0AmEvY6JjICyzdGU3aVFqeGVQX3JNRElaWDJlV2pxdlE&usp=sharing).